 “70:20:10 is not a fixed ratio, it’s a guiding framework”

 The majority of how we learn sits outside the control of the L&D and HR Departments.
 Although L&D can’t control informal and social learning (the ‘70’ and the ‘20’), they can and should support, encourage and enable it.
 We foresee a shift in the mix as advances in technology accelerate social collaboration and the delivery of on-demand, informal learning content.
 The ability to access information on-the-job from wikis, podcasts, search engines and online courses, coupled with social connectivity tools will erode the ‘10’.
 It may become more relevant to view learning as the Three ‘S’s – self-directed, social and structured learning.

 “Three ‘S’s of Learning – Self-directed, Social and Structured”

 Is there a disconnect?

 Learning is a continuous endeavour.
 The shelf-life of skills is shrinking and to remain relevant in today’s workplace individuals need to constantly learn and develop.
-Despite the demand for constant learning, most learning infrastructure fails to deliver what employees need.
+Despite the demand for constant learning, most corporate learning infrastructure fails to deliver what employees need.
 People are time poor – less than 1% of the working week is available for learning.5 Attention spans are shrinking due to multitasking and constant connectivity.
 Employees want information in short, sharp bursts.
 Individuals want to learn where, when and how they want and this doesn’t align with structured, formal learning.
-Having content which is outdated, difficult to find, not mobile optimised nor available on-demand does not deliver the tailored, consumer-experience expected by today’s learner.
+Having content which is outdated, difficult to find, not mobile-optimised nor available on-demand does not deliver the tailored, consumer-experience expected by today’s learner.

-What does the future of learning look like?
+So what does the future of learning look like?

 The challenge for L&D departments is letting go of traditional approaches and embracing the new mindset.
 Moving from structured, directive learning (telling people what to do) to providing access to resources, tools and content for self-directed learning.